k4kpk/k4kpk.github.io/sota-guides/Wildcat Mountain (W4G_NG-020).md

  * R on GA-348 (Richard B Russel Scenic Hwy).
 Go 6.9
    * Parking lot on left, at AT crossing.
 * **Food**: None on the way
-    * Dinner: 5 Guys in Home Depot shopping center, just south of GA-53, or there's a barbecue joint with a pink pig across from the McDonalds at GA-53.
+    * Dinner: 5 Guys in Home Depot shopping center, just south of GA-53

 #### Drive Guide - Wildcat Mtn to Atlanta (partial)